-For many years, from the moment the Halloween decorations started to appear in the stores in mid-September until after the dreaded day had finally passed and we blissfully welcomed the reprieve of November, my kids went bonkers.
+For many years, from the moment the Halloween decorations started to appear in the stores in mid-September until after the dreaded day had finally passed and we blissfully welcomed the reprieve of November, my traumatized kids went bonkers.
 Their anxiety and anger went through the roof, crazy rages abounded, and we lived in an all-out war zone.

-As I was watching my son create a sand tray scene a few years ago, I had a major epiphany regarding Halloween.
-As he created his story scene, it was pretty clear there was still a lot of confusion for him between good guys and bad guys.
+As I was watching my son create a sand tray scene specifically related to his big feelings about Halloween, I had a major epiphany!
+It was quite clear there was still a lot of confusion for him between good guys and bad guys.
 Sadly, that isn’t uncommon for many kids.
 After all, the bad guys in their life weren’t ALWAYS bad…and the good guys aren’t always sweet and nice, either.

-Let’s face it.
-We’re human.
+And let’s face it.
+As parents, we are human.
 Sometimes we get frustrated and scared and overwhelmed ourselves.
 Sometimes we act in ways that don’t always reflect who we are, what we know, how we truly feel, or what our best behavior really can and ought to be.

 This was my big epiphany, though.
 As I watched my son’s scene develop, I realized why seeing people dressed up in costumes – any costumes (even if they are fun and cute and silly) – is so triggering and so frightening for my kids.
-When people are all dressed up and pretending to be something or someone they’re not (and especially if their face is hidden and/or they are otherwise unrecognizable), my kids can’t tell the difference between the good guys and the bad guys!
+When people are all dressed up and pretending to be something or someone they’re not (especially if their face is hidden and/or they are otherwise unrecognizable), my kids who experienced early childhood trauma can’t tell the difference between the good guys and the bad guys!

 My hurt kids are extremely concrete thinkers.
 Everything is either black or white to them.
 They couldn’t and still don’t understand why a good guy would sometimes pretend to be a bad guy.
 Part of that is because they didn’t always understand the difference between fantasy and reality.

 Check out how we started diffusing some of those triggers and what we now do instead of Halloween.